Mastering CFQUERYPARAM

 <cfset name_list = "Bob,Fred,Pete"> <cfquery ...> SELECT first_name, age, height, weight FROM people WHERE first_name IN (<cfqueryparam value="#name_list#" list="true" cfsqltype="cf_sql_varchar">) </cfquery>

-in cached queries, but if you are running earlier versions, you won't be able to use it with cached queries.
+works with cached queries.
+If you are running earlier versions, you won't be able to use cfqueryparam with cached queries.

 If the variables passed into the query are integer only, then you can use the Val